 The graph above show the gender distribution across Dechra Limited in four equally sized hourly pay quartiles.
-For example, within the lower quartile 61% (-10% compared with 2019) of employees are women and 39% (+10% compared with 2019) are male.
+For example, within the lower quartile 62% (+1% compared with 2020) of employees are women and 38% (-1% compared with 2020) are male.

-Overall, there is an almost equal split of men and women within Dechra Limited, however the lower quartile, the lower paid roles, are heavily occupied by women, but we have made significant headway within this particular quartile compared with 2019.
-There is no change between 2019 and 2020 in the Lower Middle Quartile.
-We have seen a slight decrease in the numbers of women within upper middle (-2% compared with 2019) and upper quartile (-3% compared with 2019).
+Overall, there is an almost equal proportion of men and women within Dechra Limited, however the lower quartile, the lower paid roles, are heavily occupied by women, but we have made significant headway within this particular quartile compared with prior years.
+We have seen a decrease in the number of women, when compared with 2020, in the Lower Middle Quartile (-6%), however we have seen an increase in the numbers of women within Upper Middle Quartile (+5% compared with 2020), with a slight decrease in the Upper Quartile (-3% compared with 2020).
 We remain focussed in our efforts to attract women into the upper quartiles of the pay distributions and in the last 12 months have witnessed significant growth within our Manufacturing and Supply organisation, which has provided opportunities to review our talent pools, both internally and externally.